-Renal artery stenosis is a narrowing of the artery supplying the kidney.
-This is usually found in patients with atherosclerosis, as an atherosclerotic plaque causes narrowing of this vessel similar to the narrowing of the coronary arteries found in angina.
-This can be confirmed with a doppler ultrasound, CT angiogram or magnetic resonance angiography (MRA).
+Renal artery stenosis refers to a narrowing of the artery supplying the kidney, usually due to atherosclerosis, similar to the narrowing of the coronary arteries in angina.
+Renal artery stenosis can be confirmed with:

-- High aldosterone and low renin indicates primary hyperaldosteronism
+- High aldosterone and low renin indicate primary hyperaldosteronism

-- High aldosterone and high renin indicates secondary hyperaldosteronism
+- High aldosterone and high renin indicate secondary hyperaldosteronism

-Other investigations relating to the effects of aldosterone:
+Other investigations that relate to the effects of aldosterone include:

 - Blood gas analysis (alkalosis)

-- CT / MRI to look for an adrenal tumour
+- CT or MRI to look for an adrenal tumour or adrenal hyperplasia

-- Renal doppler ultrasound, CT angiogram or MRA for renal artery stenosis or obstruction
+- Renal artery imaging for renal artery stenosis (Doppler, CT angiogram or MR angiography)

-- Percutaneous renal artery angioplasty via the femoral artery to treat in renal artery stenosis
+- Percutaneous renal artery angioplasty via the femoral artery to treat renal artery stenosis